awsdocs/aws-secrets-manager-docs/doc_source/manage_secret-policy.md

   "Name": "MyAwesomeAppSecret"
   }
 ```
  Using the optional parameter, `--block-public-policy`, returns an error as Secrets Manager does not allow this type of policy\.
-Secrets Manager returns the following respone: “An error occurred \(BlockPublicPolicyException\) when calling the PutResourcePolicy operation: You can't attach a resource\-based policy that allows broad access to the secret\.”
+Secrets Manager returns the following response: “An error occurred \(BlockPublicPolicyException\) when calling the PutResourcePolicy operation: You can't attach a resource\-based policy that allows broad access to the secret\.”

 ------

-## Retrieving a Resource\-based Policy from a Secret<a name="manage_secret-policy_retrieve"></a>
+## Retrieving a resource\-based policy from a secret<a name="manage_secret-policy_retrieve"></a>

 **Retrieving a permission policy attached to a secret**
 Use the following steps to retrieve the text of a resource\-based policy attached to a secret\.